dennisnyamweya/Awwards/README.md

 * git clone https://github.com/dennisnyamweya/Awwards.git
 * cd awwards
 * Install dependencies pip install -r requirements.txt
-* Run the application python manage.py runserverany
+* Run the application python manage.py runserver
 ## Known Bugs
 There are no issues that have not yet been resolved and incase of a bug  let users know you know?
 Outline any issues that would impact use of your application.
 Share any workarounds that are in place.
 ## Technologies Used